 When a thief, for example, decides to cut the wire that connects a wired system first before breaking in, an alarm will sound.
 But that is not the case with a wireless system.

-In wireless alarm systems, individual sensors and some of its other components communicate with the control panel using radio waves.
+In a wireless alarm system, individual sensors and some of its other components communicate with the control panel using radio waves.
 Other systems using microwaves can interrupt communication between these components and expose your business security risks.
 In some cases, frequency interference can cause a false alarm.

 And if this trend continues, the control center managers might be tempted to ignore some alarms.
 Many other things such as metal objects and electronic devices placed near sensors or the control panel can also interfere with radio frequencies.

-Since wireless security systems integrate radio signals, they can expose you to great risk.
+Since a wireless alarm system integrates radio signals, it can expose you to great risk.
 You cannot call the police through a prerecorded message, and so when you are under an attack and have no time to call the police yourself, you have no remedy.

 Also, some of these commercial security systems operate within a narrow band of security codes, so a criminal who has a similar model of security system can disarm your access control system with just a remote control.
 Many factors can make your system to have unreliable behavior.